8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 • Capterra Rating: 4.3/5

 8×8 stands out for its enterprise-level security.
-It complies with GDPR HIPAA, and other privacy regulations.
-It uses Secure Real-Time Transport Protocol (SRTP) for encrypted voice and video calls.
+It complies with privacy regulations (like GDPR and HIPAA).
+And, it uses Secure Real-Time Transport Protocol (SRTP) for encrypted voice and video calls.

 That means your calls and customer data stay private.
 These security perks might be vital if you’re a healthcare clinic or a law office.

-8×8 also provides multi-factor authentication and real-time monitoring.
+8×8 also provides multi-factor authentication and real-time monitoring for business phone systems.
 Their platform offers HD voice, voicemail transcription, and local phone numbers in multiple countries.

 Top features